 Startled as hell, I said “Yeah!
 How did you know…???”

 The guy responded, “I used to live in Los Angeles, and I think I bought some AE86 parts from you before.
-Don’t you live in a house off the 10 freeway, with a bunch of AE86s parked in front of it?”
+Don’t you live in West Covina off the 10 freeway, with a bunch of AE86s parked in front of the house?”

 WOW!
 WTF!
 Now that’s crazy!
 SMALL WORLD.
 And I have so many of those “small world” type of stories!
 Crazy, man.
 Anyway, the D1 media guy I had that conversation with was Steve Enomoto, the guy with the orange hair on the right side of this photo.
 Thanks for chillin with me at D1 Sugo Steve!
 (And no thanks for selling that burgundy AE86 dashboard to some other d-bag when I wanted it for my car, bastard!)